 The following commercial and industrial sources must obtain a Basic ACDP under the procedures set forth in 340-216-0056 unless the source is required to obtain a different form of ACDP by Part B or C hereof: (Production and emission parameters are based on the latest consecutive 12 month period, or future projected operation, whichever is higher.
 Emission cutoffs are based on actual emissions.)

 1. ** Autobody Repair or Painting Shops painting more than 25 automobiles in a year.

-2. Concrete Manufacturing including Redimix and CTB more than 5,000 but less than 25,000 cubic yards per year output.
+2. Concrete Manufacturing including Redimix and CTB both portable and stationary more than 5,000 but less than 25,000 cubic yards per year output.

 3. Crematory and Pathological Waste Incinerators with less than 20 tons/yr. material input.